sirthias/borer/README.md

 val decoded: Try[List[String]] = Cbor.decode(bytes).to[List[String]].valueTry
 ```

-Or, if you prefer encoding/decoding to an `Either`:
+Or, if you prefer encoding/decoding to an `Either` instance:

 ```scala
 import io.bullet.borer.core.{Cbor, Output}